IrishMehta/MachineLearningFromScratch/README.md

 8. Guided Image Generation using ControlNet✅
 9. Improving an image by refining gradients✅

+## Transformer Architecture
+1. Next Word Prediction From Scratch
+2. Next Word Prediction Using Finetuning on Pretrained GPT2

 ## Time Series Forecasting using ARIMA
 1. ARIMA on TCS stock value✅